 Use The Right Communication Tools

-Thanks to technological developments, there are many tools available that are so well established they’re essentially internal communication best practices.
+Thanks to technology and the age of social media there are many tools available that are so well established they’re essentially internal communication best practices.
 The last thing you want is your team performing poorly because of an old-fashioned communication method or process.